 Can You See Immediately After LASIK?

-Yes, but most people experience some blurriness that eventually gives way to clear vision within a few days after surgery.
+Yes, but most people experience some blurriness.
+This eventually gives way to clear vision within a few days after surgery.

-You’ll wear a protective covering over your eyes initially and won’t know for sure what your vision is like until your doctor instructs you to remove the cover.
+You’ll initially wear a protective covering over your eyes.
+You won’t know what your vision is like until your doctor instructs you to remove the cover.

-If your vision does not gradually clear or you notice blurriness worsening, you should follow-up with your doctor.
+If your vision does not gradually clear or you notice blurriness worsening, follow up with your doctor.